 Read carefully Isaiah 1:1-9.
 Summarize on the lines below what the sins of Judah were.
 Take special note, also, of the results of those sins.
 What was Judah guilty of, and what happened because of her guilt?
-At the same time, what hope is presented in Isaiah 1:9?
+At the same time, what hope is presented in verse 9?

 Rotten Ritualism (Isa.
-1:10-17)
+1:10-17).

-Rea Isaiah 1:10.
-Why do you think he was using the imagery of Sodom and Gomorrah?
+Read Isaiah 1:10.
+Why do you think the imagery of Sodom and Gomorrah is used?
 What point was the Lord making?

-Rea Isaiah 1:11-15.
+Read Isaiah 1:11-15.
 What is the Lord telling the people there?
-Why did the Lord reject the worship that His people were offering Him?
+Why did He reject the worship that His people were offering Him?

 The same hands that offered sacrifices and were lifted up in prayer were "full of blood"; that is, guilty of violence and oppression of others (Isa.
-1:15; Isa.
-58:3, 4).
-By mistreating other members of the covenant community, they were showing contempt for the Protector of all Israelites.
+1:15; 58:3, 4).
+By mistreating other members of the covenant community, the people were showing contempt for the Protector of all Israelites.
 Sins against other people were sins against the Lord.

 Of course, God Himself had instituted the ritual worship system (Leviticus 1-16) and designated the Jerusalem temple as the appropriate place for it (1 Kings 8:10, 11).
-But the rituals were intended to function within the context of the covenant God had made with these people.
+But the rituals were intended to function within the context of the covenant God had made with His people.
 It was God's covenant with Israel that made it possible for Him to dwell among them at the sanctuary/temple.
 So, rituals and prayers performed there were valid only if they expressed faithfulness to Him and His covenant.
 People who offered sacrifices without repenting from unjust actions toward other members of the covenant community were performing ritual lies.
-Thus, their sacrifices were not only invalid-but they also were sins!
-Their ritual actions said they were loyal, but their behavior proved they had broken the covenant.
+Thus, their sacrifices were not only invalid-they were sins!
+Their ritual actions said they were loyal, but their behavior proved that they had broken the covenant.

 Read Isaiah 1:16, 17.
 What is the Lord commanding that His people do?
-How do these verses, in this context, parallel what Jesus said in Matthew 23:23-28?
-What message can we find for ourselves today in these texts and in the context in which they are given?
+How do these texts, in this context, parallel what Jesus said in Matthew 23:23-28?
+What message can we find for ourselves, today, in these texts and in the context in which they are given?

 The Argument of Forgiveness (Isa.
-1:18)
+1:18).

-Read Isaiah 1:18.
+Read Isaiah 1:18 (in various translations, if possible).
 After going over it numerous times, write what you believe the Lord is saying here (read a few verses beyond it to get the whole context).

-God has provided powerful evidence that the Judaeans, the accused, are guilty of breach of contract (Isa.
-1:2-15), and He has appealed to them to reform (Isa.
-1:16, 17).
+God has stated powerful evidence that the Judeans, the accused, are guilty of breach of contract (vss.
+2-15), and He has appealed to them to reform (vss.
+16, 17).
 This appeal suggests there is hope.
 After all, why urge a criminal deserving execution to change his ways?
 How could a prisoner on death row "rescue the oppressed, defend the orphan, plead for the widow" (NRSV)?
-But when God says "Come now, let us argue it out" (Isa.
-1:18, NRSV), we can see the Lord still seeking to reason with His people, still seeking to get them to repent and turn from their evil ways, no matter how degenerate they have become.
+But when God says "Come now, let us argue it out" (vs. 18, NRSV), we can see the Lord still seeking to reason with His people, still seeking to get them to repent and turn from their evil ways, no matter how degenerate they had become.

-The Lord says to them that "Your red sins shall become white."
+The Lord says to them that your red sins shall become white.
 Why are sins red?
-Because red is the color of the "blood" (blood guilt) that covers the hands of the people (Isa.
-1:15).
-White, by contrast, is the color of purity, the absence of blood guilt.
+Because red is the color of the "blood" (bloodguilt) that covers the hands of the people (vs. 15).
+White obviously is the color of purity, the absence of bloodguilt.
 Here, God is offering to change them.
 This is the kind of language King David used when he cried out to God for forgiveness for his sin of taking Bathsheba and destroying her husband (read Ps.
 51:7, 14).
 In Isaiah 1:18, God's argument is an offer to forgive His people!